vec2

 Element-wise vector multiplication.

 The following methods perform computations based on the current value of a Vec2, and modify its contents in place.
 They are parallel to methods in the mutable API above.
 Methods that return Vec2 types return a reference to the current object for convenient method chaining.
 Mutable APIs can be more performant than Immutable APIs, but are typically less safe, less readable, and more error-prone.
-In cases where a section of code will likely not be called many times on a given frame, consider using the Immutable API (above).

 Element-wise vector division.
 Store the result in this Vec2 and return this Vec2 for chaining.